fb pixel

 #5.
 Stop smoking

-Smoking and the use of other tobacco products increases your risk of developing gum disease.
+Smoking and the use of other tobacco products increase your risk of developing gum disease.
 This is because of the dire effects they have on your immune system.

-Use of tobacco products can result in a dry mouth, and this creates the ideal environment for plaque and bacteria to flourish.
+The use of tobacco products can result in a dry mouth, which creates the ideal environment for plaque and bacteria to flourish.

 #6.
 Visit your dentist regularly

-One of the best ways to ensure you’re on track with great oral health is by regularly visiting your dentist.
+One of the best ways to ensure you’re on track with excellent oral health is by regularly visiting your dentist.

-Having regular dental check-ups not only allows for early detection of gingivitis and gum disease, but it’s a great opportunity for you to have for a professional dental clean.
+Regular dental check-ups not only allow for early detection of gingivitis and gum disease, but they’re also an excellent opportunity for you to have a professional dental clean.

-Having routine professional cleans done at the dentist is important for removing built-up plaque and tartar.
+Having routine professional cleans done at the dentist’s is essential for removing built-up plaque and tartar.

-Are you overdue a dental visit?
-Book your next check-up with one of our caring and gentle dentists Canley Heights family dental practice.
+Are you overdue for a dental visit?
+Book your next check-up with one of our caring and gentle dentists at our Canley Heights family dental practice.

 Treating Gum Disease

-The first thing you should if your gums start displaying unhealthy signs, is get in touch with a dentist.
+If your gums start displaying unhealthy signs, the first thing you should do is get in touch with a dentist.
 Once your dentist has determined the condition of your gums, a tailored treatment plan can be put in place.

 When it comes to gum disease, time is of the essence.
-This is because gum disease is revisable in its early stages.
-However, the more severe gum disease becomes, the harder, more uncomfortable and costly its treatment becomes.
+This is because gum disease is reversible in its early stages.
+However, the more severe the disease becomes, the harder, more uncomfortable, and more costly its treatment becomes.

 Quality Gum Care in Canley Heights

-Our gums play a major role in our mouth.
+Our gums play a significant role in our mouths.
 Neglecting them ultimately leads to tooth loss.
-But the good news is, gum disease is very preventable and doesn’t require much extra than a good at-home dental hygiene routine and a 6-monthly visit to the dentist.
+But the good news is that gum disease is preventable and doesn’t require much more than a good at-home dental hygiene routine and a six-monthly visit to the dentist.

 Our team at Canley Heights Dental Care is here to make every visit to the dentist as comfortable and pleasant as possible.
 Contact us to make an appointment.

-For more tips for healthy gums, please call us on (02) 9199 9678 or book your appointment online.
+For more tips for healthy gums, please call us at (02) 9199 9678 or book an appointment online.

 We are located at 1/229 Canley Vale Road in Canley Heights.